pwwang/immunopipe/docs/processes/MetabolicInput.md

 # MetabolicInput

-This process takes Seurat object as input and pass it to the next processes in the [`ScrnaMetabolicLandscape`](./ScrnaMetabolicLandscape.md) group.
+This process takes Seurat object as input and pass it to the next processes in the `ScrnaMetabolicLandscape` group.

-There is no configuration for this process.
+There is no configuration for this process.<br />